Our car won its class at Le Mans in 1954, the first such victory for an American manufacturer. They manufactured only 2 of these open-top cars ever.

 All of these variations would favor the car which is currently in the Collier Collection to be the actual Sebring winner.
 That car seemed to be more successful in races, probably because it ultimately had an engine with the four Weber carburetors which would represent a significant improvement in speed.
 Data from the Cunningham files shows however, that for Sebring, the engine was probably similar to the four carburetor two inlet manifold Stromberg arrangement which is currently seen on our car.

 Based on this information, we no longer take the position that the car in our collection was indeed the 1953 Sebring winner.
-The data, observable and photographic, favors it to be chassis number 5217 which did win its class at Le Mans in 1954 and third overall.
-No American car with an American driver had a better record, since the 1921 Duesenberg victory at Le Mans, in any international race until 1967 when Dan Gurney won Le Mans with his Ford GT 40 Mark IV.
+The data, observable and photographic, indicates it to be chassis number 5217 which did win its class at Le Mans in 1954 and third overall.
+No American car with an American driver had a better record, since the 1921 Duesenberg victory at Le Mans, in an international race until 1967 when Dan Gurney won Le Mans with his Ford GT 40 Mark IV.

 Bob Williams and I have a peculiar arrangement with this car.
 Clearly, his love for the car, his subsequent use of it in a variety of events such as the Colorado Grand, the Le Mans Retrospective, etc. indicate that he has maintained his active interest which was unaltered from before our acquisition until after.